Code-Institute-Submissions/bossladygym/README.md

     * Information is consistent on mobile, iPad and desktop screen sizes.

 DEPLOYMENT
-Project is hosted on githubpages.
+This site is hosted using GitHub pages, deployed directly from the master branch.
+The deployed site will update automatically upon new commits to the master branch.
+In order for the site to deploy correctly on GitHub pages, the landing page must be named index.html.
+To run locally, this repository  can be cloned directly into any editor.

 CREDITS
 Content
-* Most part of the code was crosschecked using bootstrap and w3schools.com
+* Most part of the code was written by me and crosschecked with bootstrap and w3schools.com

 Media
 * The photos used in this site were free and obtained from my canvas account.

 Acknowledgements
 * I received inspiration for this project from my sisters and girlfriends who have always wanted a women’s only gym.